AngryWeather/Shop-frontend/README.md

 Use "npm start" to start.

 ToDo
-- store bought items in cart
+- Fix github pages not showing homepage